jrobind/Fit-Search/README.md

 # :muscle: Fit-Search

-In an effort to learn ES6, React, and Redux, this is __Fit-Search__ - a simple personal trainer search application.
-My orginal intention was to build an SPA but the project has morphed into a more complex full-stack one, with an API backend built with Express and MongoDB.
+In an effort to learn ES6, React, and Redux, this is __Fit-Search__ - a personal trainer search application.
+My orginal intention was to build a simple SPA but the project has morphed into a more complex full-stack one, with an API backend built using Express and MongoDB.

 ## Features